 Growing up on the East Coast of Massachusetts, just a 10-minute drive from TD Garden, I always appreciated the Boston powerhouse of sports.
 But my passion for sports storytelling didn't come until much later.

-It was Week 17 in 2019 when the San Francisco 49ers had a bye week on the line.
+It was Week 17 in 2019 when the San Francisco 49ers had a playoff bye week on the line.
 The score against the Seattle Seahawks was 26-21 in favor of the Niners.
-With eight seconds on the clock and the Seahawks inches away from a game-winning touchdown on fourth-and-goal.
-Sitting on the edge of my couch, I thought about all the different plays the Seahawks could run and what the defensive response from San Francisco would have to be.
-As tight end Jacob Hollister headed towards the end zone, Dre Greenlaw and Fred Warner made a clean stop just one yard away from a Seattle touchdown.
+With eight seconds on the clock and the Seahawks inches away from a game-winning touchdown on fourth-and-goal, I sat on the edge of my couch thinking of anything and everything Seattle could call and what San Francisco's defensive response had to be.
+As tight end Jacob Hollister headed towards the end zone, Dre Greenlaw and Fred Warner made a clean stop just one yard away from a Seahawks touchdown.

-I joined The Massachusetts Daily Collegian as a sophomore at UMass Amherst in 2022 as well.
-While I originally was excited to start covering football, hockey was the first beat I joined and eventually my hardest goodbye as a senior.
-I grew a love for the double overtimes, long nights, and months of interviews for a story I step back from knowing it's exactly how I imagined.
-I developed a passion for feature writing - even in hockey, it was a reminder of my love for storytelling all the way back in Week 17.
+I joined The Massachusetts Daily Collegian as a sophomore that same year.
+While I was initially excited to start covering football, hockey was the first beat I joined and eventually my hardest goodbye as a senior.
+I grew a love for the double overtimes, long nights, and months of interviews for a story I stepped back from knowing it's exactly how I imagined.
+I developed a passion for feature writing.
+Even in hockey, it was a reminder of my love for storytelling all the way back in Week 17 in 2019.

-The football press box was still a special place for me.
-Walking in every Saturday with my beat members, I knew being the only woman in the press box would test me.
-It made me more confident in my writing and knowledge, and even a 13-hour, lightning-induced evening in the press box couldn't keep me away.
+The football press box tested me, being the only woman there reporting on the team.
+Saturday by Saturday, I grew more confident in my writing and abilities, and even a 13-hour, lightning delayed evening couldn't keep me away.

 Back to Top